samarthya04/Super-Resolution-Diff-GAN/CONFIGS.md

-# Configuration Files Documentation
+# SupResDiffGAN Configuration Files Documentation

 This document provides an explanation of the parameters used in the configuration files located in the `conf/` directory.
-Each configuration file corresponds to a specific model or use case and contains parameters for training, evaluation, and logging.
-While there is a general pattern across the configuration files, some parameters are specific to certain models.
+All configuration files are focused on SupResDiffGAN (Super-Resolution Diffusion Generative Adversarial Network) variants, which combine diffusion transformers with GANs for super-resolution tasks.

 ---